-Date Received by Provost or Designee:
+Date Received by Provost or Designee: \

 COMPLAINANT STEP 1 COMPLAINANT REPRESENTATIVE

 NAME: NAME:

 SCHOOL/COLLEGE: MAILING ADDRESS:

 DEPT:

 OFFICE PHONE: OFFICE PHONE:

 COMPLAINANT BOT-UFF Policy(ies) and section(s) of Policy(ies) allegedly violated:

 Statement of Complaint (must include date of acts or omissions complained of):

 Remedy Sought:

-(See page 2 for additional requireme nts)

 AUTHORIZATION

-on appropriate line.
-If comp complaint by: (check one - representative must sign lainant is represented by the UFF or legal counsel, all should go to the complainant's representative.): UFF Legal Counsel Myself WHATEVER RIGHTS I MA STATUTES WITH REGARD REE THAT BY FILING THIS COMPLAINT, I WAIVE Y HAVE UNDER CHAPTER 120 OF THE FLORIDA O TO THE MATTERS I HAVE RAISED HEREIN AND JNIVERSITY PROCEDURES WHICH MAY BE THESE MATTERS. by (check one) mail (certification requested); the Provost's or Designee's Office on fied or registered, restricted delivery, return receipt personal delivery; other (specify) 5 Signature of Complainant (Complainant must sign prio r to Step 2 Meeting if complaint is to be processed.)
+appropriate line.
+If complaina complaint by: (check one - representative must sign on nt is represented by the UFF or legal counsel, all University the complainant's representative.):

+UFF

+Legal Counsel

+Myself

+RIGHTS I MAY HAVE UNDER TO THE MATTERS I HAVE THAT BY FILING THIS COMPLAINT, I WAIVE WHATEVER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY E AVAILABLE TO ADDRESS THESE MATTERS.

+by (check one) mail (cert with the Provost's or Designee's Office on ified or registered, restricted delivery, return receipt ; personal delivery; other (specify)

+Signature of Complainant

+(Complainant must sign prior to Step 2 Meeting if complaint is to be processed.)